On Project Sponsorship:

 The primary audience for this workshop is upper managers and executives.
 This workshop provides you with the knowledge, tools and practices to be an effective sponsor.
 Get clear understanding about your roles and responsibilities to ensure that all projects achieve successful outcomes.
 Another audience is project managers who work with sponsors on a regular basis and seek a better outcome from this interaction.
 The ideal audience is project manager and sponsor attending the workshop together.
 Learn together and prepare joint action plans.

-Complete the Sponsor Evaluation Tool to assess the state of project sponsorship in your organization.
-When done, print the document for reference and Submit the document to record your scores via email and receive benchmarking data back about how you compare to other organizations.
+Complete the Sponsor Evaluation Survey2015w to assess the state of project sponsorship in your organization.
+When done, print the document for reference and Submit the document to record your scores via email.
+Receive benchmarking data back about how you compare to other organizations.
 Use the data together with the Project Sponsorship book to develop an action plan to develop more effective sponsorship.

 Workshop as Opportunity

 This is a great opportunity to interact with two international experts in the organizational, behavioral, business, and technical aspects of project management.
 Randall Englund is the co-author of Creating an Environment for Successful Projects and Creating the Project Office.
-Alfonso Bucero is the author of A New Vision of Project Management.
-Together, Englund and Bucero co-authored Project Sponsorship: Achieving Management Commitment for Project Success (2006).
+Alfonso Bucero is the author of A New Vision of Project Management, Today is a Good Day, and The Influential Project Manager.
+Together, Englund and Bucero co-authored Project Sponsorship: Achieving Management Commitment for Project Success (2006, 2015) and The Complete Project Manager (2012).
 You also have the opportunity to network and share experiences with other executives and senior project managers.

 Who Should Attend?